 If you feel like your heart has suddenly skipped a beat, it may mean you’ve had a heart palpitation.
-Heart palpitations can be best described as a feeling that your heart is beating too hard or too fast.
-You may feel that your heart is skipping a beat, fluttering rapidly, or beating extremely fast.
+You may feel that your heart is skipping a beat, fluttering rapidly, or beating extremely hard.
 You may also feel that your heart is producing heavy, pounding beats.

 Palpitations aren’t always harmful, but they can be worrisome if you’ve never experienced them before.
 For many people, the unusual beats will end and go away entirely on their own.
 Sometimes, however, medical treatment is necessary to prevent them from occurring again in the future.